Choosing Safe Baby Products: Toys

-All toys you select for your baby should meet safety standards.
+All toys you select for your baby or toddler should meet safety standards.
 The tips below can help you find safe toys for your little one.
-Once the toys are at home, check them often for loose or broken parts.
+At home, check them often for loose or broken parts.

 What to look for:

 - Always follow all manufacturers' age recommendations.
 Some toys have small parts that can cause choking, so heed all warnings on a toy's packaging.

 - Toys should be large enough — at least 1¼" (3 centimeters) in diameter and 2¼" (6 centimeters) in length — so that they can't be swallowed or lodged in the windpipe.
 A small-parts tester, or choke tube, can determine if a toy is too small.
 These tubes are designed to be about the same diameter as a child's windpipe.
 If an object fits inside the tube, then it's too small for a young child.
 If you can't find one of these products, a toilet paper roll can be used for the same purpose.

 - Avoid marbles, coins, balls, and games with balls that are 1.75 inches (4.4 centimeters) in diameter or less because they can become lodged in the throat above the windpipe and cause trouble with breathing.

 - Battery-operated toys should have battery cases that secure with screws so that kids cannot pry them open.
 Batteries and battery fluid pose serious risks, including choking, internal bleeding, and chemical burns.